amkkashani/FJSP-Flexible-Job-Shop-Problem-/docs/API_REFERENCE.md

 from models import Sheet
 ```

-A container (bin) that holds multiple parts based on area capacity.
+A container (bin) that holds multiple parts based on area and size.

 #### Attributes